PTsolvers/JustRelax.jl/README.md

 end

 ```
-Pseudo-transient Stokes solver and visualisation of the results.
-The visualisation is done with [GLMakie.jl](https://github.com/MakieOrg/Makie.jl).

 For the initial setup, you will need to specify the number of nodes in x- and y- direction `nx` and `ny` as well as the directory where the figures are stored `figdir`.
 The initialisation of the global grid is done with `igg = IGG(init_global_grid(nx, ny, 0; init_MPI = true)...)`.
 The `init_MPI = true` is needed to initialise the MPI environment.

 ```julia